koschaos/koschaos.github.io/pages/2023_recap.md

 My cardiologist had suggested that I consider a catheter ablation procedure as the frequency and occurrence of my A.Fib. made me a really good candidate for a successful outcome, that is, no more A.Fib.!
 It wasn't until late 2022 that we revisited the idea and he referred me to a specialist.

 Now, should I have been a bit more worried when this guy introduced himself as an "electrician"?!
-According to him, there are three types of cardiologists - a "signals" type, like my regular cardiologist, who looks at EKGs and electrocardiograms, etc.; a "plumber" - the one who puts in stents and does bypasses, they're the one you want when having a heart attack; and an "electrician" ... technically, an *electrophysiologist* ... who deals with atypical heart rhythms!
+According to him, there are three types of cardiologists - a "signals" type, like my regular cardiologist, who looks at EKGs and echocardiograms, etc.; a "plumber" - the one who puts in stents and does bypasses, they're the one you want when having a heart attack; and an "electrician" ... technically, an *electrophysiologist* ... who deals with atypical heart rhythms!

 Anyway, I got put on the waitlist in January 2023, with an expected wait time of about sixteen months.
 At the June follow-up, I was informed that, because the WHO lifted the pandemic designation earlier in the year, the procedures were now being filled up and I would be done in about three months ...